-Fine Travel Consultant Sunita Shalivahan has flown Business Class with China Southern Airlines twice in 2016 (from Auckland).
+Fine Fine Travel Consultant Sunita Shalivahan has flown Business Class with China Southern Airlines twice in 2016 (from Auckland) and was invited for an onboard inspection in April 2019.
 For clients looking for an affordable Business Class option from New Zealand to Europe with full lie flat seats, China Southern is a welcome addition to the New Zealand travel market.
 Sunita updated the Fine Travel team on her most recent experience.

 Business Class from Auckland to Guangzhou